Ten (band): Re-emergence and Isla De Muerta (2010–2015)

 Following a four-year hiatus, the band returned with Stormwarning in early 2011.
 The album featured members Gary Hughes, John Halliwell, Paul Hodson and session musicians Neil Fraser on lead guitar, Mark Sumner on bass and Mark Zonder (Fates Warning) on drums and was produced by Dennis Ward.
 A month later, an unreleased song from the Babylon sessions named "Dawn Star" appeared, as part of the AhORa Rock podcast of the Rocktopia music site.
 Originally, "Dawn Star" was meant to be included on the Babylon album, but was removed from it just three weeks prior to its final release.
 In January 2011, it was announced that the band would also be filming a video for the new album, with Devin Dehaven as the director.
 "Endless Symphony" was the highest budget video to date for the band and it was released just a month after.
 Stormwarning on the other hand, was released a month later, in February 2011.

 In September 2011, Paul Hodson announced his departure from the band on a Ten group on Facebook.
-In 5 November 2011, on their Fleetwoodstock charity gig, their very first live appearance since the band's reemergence, the band featured for the first time in a live setting, the new (at the time) lead guitarist Dan Mitchell and keyboard player Darrel Treece-Birch, alongside bassist Steve Mckenna, who, since August of the same year, had returned to the band.
+On 5 November 2011, on their Fleetwoodstock charity gig, their very first live appearance since the band's reemergence, the band featured for the first time in a live setting, the new (at the time) lead guitarist Dan Mitchell and keyboard player Darrel Treece-Birch, alongside bassist Steve Mckenna, who, since August of the same year, had returned to the band.
 In May 2012, the band did a UK tour, supported by the bands Serpentine and White Widdow.
 The band also appeared for the first time, on Firefest on 19 October of the same year alongside bands Tyketto, Dante Fox and Lionville.